safaais/Titanic-Survival-Predictor/README.md

 •	sklearn.linear_model: Contains the Logistic Regression model.
 •	sklearn.ensemble: Contains the Random Forest Classifier model.
 •	sklearn.metrics: Used for evaluating model performance.

-2. Load Data:
+3. Load Data:
-•	The code loads the Titanic dataset from a CSV file named 'train.csv'.
+•	Load the Titanic dataset from a CSV file named 'train.csv'.

-3. Data Preprocessing:
+4. Data Preprocessing:
 •	Handling Missing Values:
 •	Fills missing values in the 'Age' column with the median age.
 •	Fills missing values in the 'Embarked' column with the most frequent embarkation point.
 •	One-Hot Encoding:
 •	Converts categorical features ('Sex' and 'Embarked') into numerical features using one-hot encoding.
 This is necessary for most machine learning algorithms.

-4. Feature Selection:
+5. Feature Selection:
 •	The code selects the following features as input for the models:
 •	'Pclass' (Passenger Class)
 •	'Age'